ncase/anxiety/scenes/act1.md

 n: LOOK HOW GRATEFUL THEY ARE

-n: NOW THAT THEIR ENERGY IS ZERO, YOU CAN DIRECTLY CONTROL THEIR ACTIONS.
+n: NOW THAT THEIR ENERGY IS ZERO, YOU CAN DIRECTLY CONTROL THEIR ACTIONS!

 `bb({mouth:"smile", eyes:"normal"});`